Platform-OS/platformos-check/README.md

 # platformOS Check ✅ - A linter for platformOS

-PlaformOS Check is a tool that helps you follow platformOS recommendations & best practices by analyzing the Liquid inside your app.
+PlatformOS Check is a tool that helps you follow platformOS recommendations & best practices by analyzing the Liquid inside your app.

 ![](docs/preview.png)